 Record this message and collect information for an investigation.
-Then, contact your local customer support.
-Collect information required for troubleshooting (refer to the Section "Collecting Troubleshooting Information").
+Then, contact field engineers.
+Collect information required for trouble-shooting (refer to the Section "Collecting Troubleshooting Information").

 6203 Cluster configuration management facility: communication path disconnected.

 Check the state of other nodes and path of a private LAN.